 "To "To remove the excess air from a ziploc bag, put a straw inside the bag and zip it closed as far as possible.
 Then suck the air out of the bag, pinch the straw shut where it enters the bag and pull it from the bag and quickly zip the bag the rest of the way"

 Of course, you will want to label them with the contents and date, or all this work could be wasted, if you can't identify them later, or don't know how old they are.

 Pop them into the deep freeze, or in the coldest part of your regular freezer!

 To thaw them, just set them in the fridge overnight, or on the counter for a couple of hours.
 I wouldn't recommend the microwave unless you are planning to cook with them!

 Note (again) about blueberries:

-You can wash the frozen blueberries in a bowl of plain cold water.
-Then you need to pick out and remove any bits of stems, leaves and soft or mushy berries.
-It is easiest to do this in a large bowl of water and gently run your hands through the berries as they float.
-With your fingers slightly apart, you will easily feel any soft or mushy berries get caught in your fingers
+You You can wash the frozen blueberries in a bowl of plain cold water.
+Then you need to pick out and remove any bits of stems, leaves and soft or mushy blueberries.
+It is easiest to do this in a large bowl of water and gently run your hands through the blueberries as they float.
+With your fingers slightly apart, you will easily feel any soft or mushy blueberries get caught in your fingers